anoirbs/anoirbs/README.md

 I'm a **Full Stack Developer and Team Lead** with 3+ years of experience designing, building, and shipping production web applications end to end — from React/Angular front ends to Node.js/NestJS and Java/Spring Boot back ends, deployed on cloud-native infrastructure.

-I currently lead a team of **5 engineers** at Wattzhub, where I drove the migration of a monolithic backend to a Kubernetes-based microservices architecture and rebuilt production database infrastructure for high availability.
+I've led backend migrations from monolithic architectures to Kubernetes-based microservices, and built distributed database infrastructure for high availability.

 <table>
 <tr>